Influence Guided Context Selection for Effective Retrieval-Augmented Generation: Experimental Setup

 \textbf{Tasks and Datasets.} We consider the following knowledge-intensive NLP tasks: (1) Open-Domain QA, including NQ~\cite{nq}, TriviaQA~\cite{triviaqa} and WebQA~\cite{webqa}.
 (2) Multihop QA that requires multi-step reasoning to generate answers, including HotpotQA~\cite{hotpotqa} and 2WikiMultiHopQA~\cite{2wiki}.
 (3) Fact Checking dataset FEVER~\cite{fever} that challenges the model to use complex reasoning to determine the factual accuracy of given claims.
 (4) Multiple Choice dataset TruthfulQA~\cite{truthfulqa}.
 (5) Long-Form QA dataset ASQA~\cite{asqa} that generating long and abstract answers given the question.
 Following~\cite{flashrag, learning_to_filter}, we report Exact Match (EM) for Open-Domain QA datasets, F1 for Multihop QA and Long-Form QA datasets, and Accuracy for Fact Checking and Multiple Choice datasets.

-\textbf{Baselines.} We consider the following baselines: (1) \textbf{Vanilla LLM}: raw language model without retrieval augmentation; (2) \textbf{Standard RAG}: a typical sequential RAG pipeline using FlashRAG~\cite{flashrag} with retrieval (preserving all retrieved contexts); (3) \textbf{bge-reranker}~\cite{bge_reranker}: a context selection baseline based on query-aware quality metrics.
-It leverages a cross-encoder model to perform point-wise context reranking; (4) \textbf{RankGPT}~\cite{rankgpt}: a context selection baseline based on list-aware quality.
+\textbf{Baselines.} We consider the following baselines: (1) \textbf{Vanilla LLM}: LLM without retrieval augmentation.
+(2) \textbf{Standard RAG}: a sequential RAG pipeline using FlashRAG~\cite{flashrag} with retrieval (preserving all retrieved contexts).
+(3) \textbf{bge-reranker}~\cite{bge_reranker}: a context selection baseline based on query-aware quality metrics.
+It leverages a cross-encoder to perform point-wise context reranking.
+(4) \textbf{RankGPT}~\cite{rankgpt}: a context selection baseline based on list-aware quality.
 It is a list-wise reranker that feeds the whole list into LLM and generates a ordered context list based on their relevance to query.
 We use the generator LLM as the lit-wise reranker in our experiments.
 (5) \textbf{RECOMP-ex}~\cite{recomp}: a context selection baseline based on generator-aware quality metrics.
 Given query $q$, context $c_i$ and ground truth answer $y$, the quality score of $c_i$ is $\log p_f(y|[q\oplus c_i])$.
-It employs these oracle log likelihood scores to sample positive and negative pairs, which are then used to train a BERT-based context selection model with contrastive learning.
+It employs the oracle scores train a BERT-based context selection model with contrastive learning.
 (6) \textbf{RECOMP-abs}~\cite{recomp}: a context summarization baseline by distilling a lightweight abstractive compressor from extreme-scale teacher LLMs like GPT-3.5.
 (7) \textbf{Ret-Robust}~\cite{ret_robust}: a generator enhancing baseline by fine-tuning the LLM via LoRA~\cite{lora} to be robust to external noise.
-It introduces a generator-specific training strategy that effectively minimizes the impact of noisy contexts.
-(8) \textbf{oracle CI value}: context selection based on oracle CI value, and (9) \textbf{CSM-st} and \textbf{CSM-e2e}: the CI Surrogate Model for context selection, trained by $\mathcal{L}_\mathrm{st}$ and $\mathcal{L}_\mathrm{e2e}$, respectively.
+(8) \textbf{Self-RAG}~\cite{self_rag}: an agentic baseline that performs on-demand retrieval and learns to reflect on retrieved contexts while critiquing generated answers.
+(9) \textbf{RQ-RAG}~\cite{rq_rag}: an agentic baseline that enhances the RAG pipeline through explicit rewriting, decomposition, and disambiguation.
+(10) \textbf{oracle CI value}: context selection based on oracle CI value, and (11) \textbf{CSM-st} and \textbf{CSM-e2e}: the CI Surrogate Model for context selection, trained by $\mathcal{L}_\mathrm{st}$ and $\mathcal{L}_\mathrm{e2e}$, respectively.